wp-plugins/si-contact-form/readme.txt

 Authentication: Yes,
 Username: your full gmail address,
 Password: your mail password.
 Now use gmail to check for your contact form mail, or set gmail to forward the mail to your other address.

+8. Maybe your web server has a broken mail function, contact your web host for support.

+= I am not receiving mail, my host says a fifth parameter -f must be added to the PHP mail function.
+This will set the name of the from email address. =

+Do this:

+1. Some web hosts do not allow PHP to send E-mail unless the "From:" E-mail address is on the same web domain as your web site.
+And they require it to be a real address on that domain, or mail will NOT SEND!
+(They do this to help prevent spam.)
+If your contact form does not send any E-mail, then set this to a real E-mail address on the SAME domain as your web site as a possible fix.
+After setting the from address; if your form still does not send any E-mail, also find this setting: "Send E-mail function:", try setting it to "geekMail" or "PHP", then test from the contact form again.
+In some cases, this will resolve the problem.

+2. Use the E-mail test feature at the bottom of the settings page, if you are not receiving mail, try it.
+It might display troubleshooting information.

 = I need more than 4 contact forms, how do I increase the number of forms available? =